 6. Connect with poetry at A Touch of Madness Restaurant

 Located an eight-minute walk away from Cape Town Science Centre, you will find A Touch of Madness Restaurant along Nuttall Road in the Observatory district.
-This house-like restaurant has four indoor and two outdoor areas, giving it a touch of homeliness.
+It is one of the best restaurants in Cape Town, with four indoor and two outdoor areas, giving it a touch of homeliness.
 Apart from poetry and live music nights on Thursday, other niche special interest groups also have their meetups here throughout the week.
 GO players gather on Tuesdays while the chess team meets up on Wednesdays.
 So, drop in and enjoy a different activity every night at this awesome venue.

 A Touch of Madness Restaurant